Functional testing comes in all shapes and sizes.

 To give a non-biased list of tools for automated functional testing, a mix of open-source libraries and vendor solutions are listed below.

-Watch this video from Daniel Knott, one of the most popular software testing influencers, to witness Katalon's AI powers in action:
+Watch this video from Daniel Knott, one of the most popular software testing influencer, to witness Katalon's AI powers in action:

 Selenium is a suite of libraries and extensions that can be used to build a framework to automate the testing of web applications.